lipp/zbus/README.md

 zbus is a message bus in Lua.

 It allows processes to provide or call methods between each other and to publish and subscribe to notifications.
-The funcionality provided should cover many use cases where [dbus](http://www.freedesktop.org/wiki/Software/dbus) may be suitable.
+The functionality provided should cover many use cases where [dbus](http://www.freedesktop.org/wiki/Software/dbus) may be suitable.

-In opposite to dbus, zbus does neither describe a message format nor requires XML for service registration etc. It is possible to register methods for expressions, which match a set of method urls/names, to keep the broker slim.
+In opposite to dbus, zbus neither describes a message format nor requires XML for service registration etc. It is possible to register methods which handle multiple method-urls to keep the broker slim.
 Anyhow, zbus comes with an optional JSON serializer, which allows convenient and typed interfaces.

 ## Files

--    zbusd.lua: A Lua program, which acts as "message broker" or "router"
+-    **zbusd.lua**: A Lua program, which acts as "message broker" or "router"
--    zbus.lua: The Lua module, which provides an API for being a zbus member (zbus.member)
+-    **zbus.lua**: The Lua module, which provides an API for being a zbus member (zbus.member)
--    zbus/json.lua: An optional Lua module, which defines JSON serialization methods
+-    **zbus/json.lua**: An optional Lua module, which defines JSON serialization methods

 ## Purpose